 Some Tools That Might Help

 Sleep visualizations like New Horizon Meditation and Sleep Stories offer soothing bedtime stories for children designed to calm their minds and usher them into deep sleep states.
-The Calm app also has options for children, including sleep stories, like The Velveteen Rabbit, that the narrator soothingly whispers.
+The Calm app also has children’s options, including sleep stories, like The Velveteen Rabbit, that the narrator soothingly whispers.
 One of our favorite sleep visualization stories is by Sleep Easy Relax called Hot Air Balloon Ride, a story of a magical journey through the clouds.
-Of course, we wouldn’t watch the videos but simply listen to them on a smartphone.
+Of course, we wouldn’t watch the videos but instead, listen to them on a smartphone.

 Another option to bring on sleep is to help your child focus on an object in the dimmed room.
 This creates a visually hypnotic state that makes the eyes a bit more tired.
 In my son’s room, we had a large solar system that hung over the middle of the bed, not over his head.
 Because the object was above his sightline, his eyes would get droopy, focusing on the gently moving planets.